About the Challenge

 add remove

-• Warm, basic indoor camping during the event.
+• Warm, basic indoor camping on the 23rd - hot showers and a small bar.

 What food will be available throughout the event?